 This is actually good info for our customers that are in the really hot parts of the country like Arizona and California.
 Many were wanting to make sure they got a white vest because they don't want to wear dark clothing.
-When you're in that kind of heat you don't want to wear a dark t-shirt, you don't want to wear black because that absorbs the heat.
-Actually it's okay if you wear black underneath clothing because it's not going to absorb that much heat.
+When you're in that kind of heat you don't want to wear a dark T-shirt, you don't want to wear black because that absorbs the heat.
+Actually, it's okay if you wear black underneath clothing because it's not going to absorb that much heat.
 Think of the vest garment as a black bra and a white bra.
-If you wear a lot of light colored clothing get a white vest, if you wear a lot of dark colored clothing get a black vest, if you have a mix of clothing get one of each.
+If you wear a lot of light-colored clothing get a white vest, if you wear a lot of dark-colored clothing get a black vest, if you have a mix of clothing get one of each.

 For medical conditions such as MS will insurance pay for them?

 Possibly but not likely, about 95% of the insurance companies don't deem a cooling vest medically necessary.
 There are things you can do to work with your insurance company.
-On our insurance page on our website there are steps, tips, techniques and things to say to the insurance company and things to talk to your doctor about.
+On our insurance page on our website, there are steps, tips, techniques, and things to say to the insurance company and things to talk to your doctor about.

 If you want to try and go the insurance route we're happy to provide you with a Letter of Network Deficiency.
 This will help because we are the only company in America that sells it and Rochester, NY is probably out of your network.
 We can also give you a medical invoice to prove to the insurance company how much it costs.

-Ask your health insurance company what their threshold on durable medical goods is, because the threshold for most insurance companies is about $500 and if the durable medical good is below $500 they usually will approve it and good news 99.9% of our products are below the $500 durable medical good threshold limit.
+Ask your health insurance company what their threshold on durable medical goods is, because the threshold for most insurance companies is about $500 and if the durable medical good is below $500 they usually will approve it and the good news is 99.9% of our products are below the $500 durable medical good threshold limit.

 All that info is on the insurance page on our website.
 Check it out and if you have any other questions you can always reach us via live chat on our website thermapperl.com.
 Just hop on there and ask us your question.
-99% of the time it's me answering otherwise it'll be one of the boys (Brad Dunn and Kurtis Kracke the co-founders) You can call us on the phone 855-232-7233 and we're happy to talk to you or just stop by if you are in the Rochester, NY area.
+99% of the time it's me answering otherwise it'll be one of the boys (Brad Dunn and Kurtis Kracke the co-founders) You can call us on the phone at 855-232-7233 and we're happy to talk to you or just stop by if you are in the Rochester, NY area.

 Thanks for watching, see you next time.